samber/chartjs-plugin-datasource-prometheus/README.md

 - Custom chart messages for errors or empty Prometheus responses
 - Break or continuous lines when gap in data
 - Line styling
+- Send queries with your own Prometheus driver

 ⚠️ This project is not intented to replace [Grafana](https://grafana.com/).
 For monitoring purpose or internal company graph showing, Grafana will definitely be better and more secure.